 Maybe you just found out that you’re expecting (if so, congratulations!).
 Or, perhaps you have a family history of cancer—and now that you’re getting older, you want to know what your odds look like.

-Whatever the reason, you’re thinking about paying a not-insignificant amount of money for a direct-to-consumer genetic test.
+Whatever the reason, you’re thinking about paying a not-insignificant amount of money for an at-home genetic test.
 I mean, what could be simpler?
 You send in a quick saliva or blood sample and in a couple of weeks, you get the answers you’re looking for, right?

 Well, you’re probably here because you realized it’s not anywhere near as simple.
 In other words, you have questions.
 A lot.

 - What is an at-home genetic test and how does it work?

 - Can you use it to improve your life?

 - What’s the difference between a genetic counselor and a physician?